jendave/fifth-edition-srd/docs/player/combat.md

 ### Being Prone ###

 Combatants often find themselves lying on the ground, either because they are knocked down or because they throw themselves down.
-In the game, they are prone, a condition described in appendix A.
+In the game, they are prone, a condition described in appendix PH-A.

 You can **drop prone** without using any of your speed. **Standing up** takes more effort; doing so costs an amount of movement equal to half your speed.